89z/autumn/content/talk/tags/draft/index.md

 - Java
 - Ruby

-## Good

-- Clojure
-- Common-lisp
-- D
-- Dart
-- F#
-- Go
-- Nim
-- PHP
-- Python
-- Racket
-- Rust
-- Scheme

 ## HTTP client

 Language should have built in HTTP client, or at least an up to date package without major bugs.
 These currently fail that test:

 Zig

-## JavaScript

-Language should not be JavaScript or any variant.
-These currently fail that
-test:

-- Javascript
-- Reason

 ## Speed